jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/general.md

 | ------------- | ------- |
 | `PositiveInt` | `95`    |

 This is the maximum number of characters filename should have.
-CDl will truncate filenames longer that this.
+CDL will truncate filenames longer that this.

 ## `max_folder_name_length`